 - 2 -99 g pkgs pistachio instant pudding

 - 1 -540 ms can of cherry pie filling

 - 1 - 8 oz pkg cream cheese I use light cream cheese

 *** Make the worms a day in advance, as they need to set overnight (see recipe below)

-Draw black circles on white mints with edible black markers.
+- Draw black circle on white mints with edible black markers.
 Draw red lines for bloodshot eyes, if desired.
-Or use jumbo candy eyes
+Or use jumbo candy eyes.

-Add green mints and small candy eyes and eye mints to the top of the trifle.
+- Add green mints and small candy eye mints to the top of the trifle.

 - Add a little oreo cookie crumbs under the worms and sprinkle a little on top, if desired.
 Serve.